 Returning to our remote employee, so far so good if he hasn’t set foot in California.
 But what if a difficult glitch arises requiring the programmer to fly to Los Angeles to fix the system on site?
 Then everything changes.
 The source rule kicks in against the employee.
 In that case, just like LeBron James playing at Staples Center, or Paul Newman (who was a resident of Connecticut) making a movie in Hollywood, California taxes the income from those in-state services.
 What the FTB does then is to use an allocation formula based on “duty days” – the days the employee is present in California and working – in proportion to total work days.

 Note also that it’s easy for LeBron James to prove how many days he worked in California and how many days he worked outside of California.
 You just have to look up the NBA schedule.
 It’s not that easy for our programmer or other nonresident workers who perform services from their living room computers.
 Therefore, scrupulous record-keeping and detailed employment contracts are a necessity.

 First, the entire favorable tax treatment of working remotely is based on the assumption that the employee is truly a legal nonresident.
 For employees who move from California to a lower tax state like Nevada or Texas, it’s important they follow residency rules and genuinely change their legal residency.
-If they don’t make the necessary changes to reduce or eliminate their California contacts, they may find themselves in a nasty residency tax audit.
+If they don’t make the necessary changes to disentangle themselves from California contacts and manage those they keep (like working for a California company remotely), they may find themselves in an unpleasant residency tax audit.

 Third, make sure to have a written employment contract that spells out the services to be performed out of state and in state, if any.
 In this way you are in control of the “duty days” allocation, not the FTB.